 While RPGs are fixated on their progression from the small tutorial area to the big city to the wide world beyond, open-world games that aren't really RPGs (though they borrow some of their mechanics) have no compunction about putting all their effort into a detailed city you can't leave.
 Most of the Grand Theft Auto and Saints Row games, Sleeping Dogs, L.A.
-Noire, and a couple of the more recent Assassin's Creed games have concentrated on making ridiculously detailed cities for crimes to happen in.
-Now imagine the kind of effort put into those games poured into an RPG which traded detailed vehicle physics and shooting for dialogue choices and branching questlines.
+Noire, and some of the Assassin's Creed games have concentrated on making ridiculously detailed cities for crimes to happen in.
+Now imagine the kind of effort put into those games poured into an RPG that traded detailed vehicle physics and shooting for dialogue choices and branching questlines.

 Of course, there have been attempts at RPGs set in and around a single city before.
 Dragon Age 2's energetic haters and fans have been furiously skimming over the previous paragraphs waiting for a mention of it.
-But though Dragon Age 2 limited itself to the city of Kirkwall and its surroundings, it infamously recycled so much that it felt thinner than the previous, larger Dragon Age instead of feeling more compact and detailed.
-Kirkwall was a city with only one warehouse in it, though it must have been a pretty good warehouse since every other covert meeting and gang war took place there.
+But though Dragon Age 2 limited itself to the city of Kirkwall and its surroundings, it infamously recycled so much that it felt thinner than the previous, larger Dragon Age when it should have felt more compact and detailed.
+Kirkwall was a city with only one warehouse in it—though it must have been a pretty good warehouse since every other covert meeting and gang war took place there.

-Vampire: the Masquerade – Bloodlines only works the way it does because you're a predator and the city's your feeding ground.
+Bloodlines works as well as it does because you're a predator and the city's your feeding ground.
 It needs to have its dark alley with a guy pissing up against a wall, its multiple nightclubs, its believable parking lots, because those are places you can feed.
-Because those things make the city a perfect setting for vampires, Bloodlines had to pull off what other RPGs haven't.
+The city, full of people and dark places to get away from them, is a perfect setting for vampires, which is why Bloodlines had to pull off what other RPGs haven't.
 It was focused, able to evoke one place in a layered and hyper-detailed way.
-Even .
-Every hangout felt meaningfully distinct, even though two of them were goth clubs—one a kind of warehouse space, the other a converted church.
+Even an inconsequential security guard had a story.
+Every hangout felt meaningfully distinct—even though two of them were goth clubs.

-Maybe Cyberpunk 2077 will be that game, but even if it isn't, I've got my fingers crossed there are more people out there willing to overlook the reaction to Dragon Age 2 and try a one-city RPG again.
+I've got my fingers crossed hoping there are people out there willing to overlook the reaction to Dragon Age 2 and try a one-city RPG again.
 I've had enough Oblivion Moments now.